Pyrolysis oil: Feedstock decomposition

-Wood Pyrolysis
+Wood

 When wood is heated above 270 °C it begins a process of decomposition called carbonization.
 In the absence of oxygen, the final product is charcoal.
 If sufficient oxygen is present, the wood will burn when it reaches a temperature of about 400-500 °C leaving wood ash behind.
 If wood is heated away from air, the moisture is first driven off and until this is complete, the wood temperature remains at about 100-110 °C. When the wood is dry its temperature rises, and at about 270 °C it begins to spontaneously decompose and generate heat.
 This is the well known exothermic reaction which takes place in the burning of charcoal.
 At this stage evolution of carbonization by-products starts.
 These substances are given off gradually as the temperature rises and at about 450 °C the evolution is complete.

-The solid residue, charcoal, is mainly carbon (about 70%), with the remainder being tar-like substances which can be driven off or decomposed completely only by raising the temperature to above about 600 °C to produce Biochar, a high-carbon, fine-grained residue that today is produced through modern pyrolysis processes, which is the direct thermal decomposition of biomass in the absence of oxygen, which prevents combustion, to obtain an array of solid (biochar), liquid—Pyrolysis oil (bio-oil/pyrolysis-oil), and gas (syngas) products.
+The solid residue, charcoal, is mainly carbon (about 70%), with the remainder being tar-like substances which can be driven off or decomposed completely only by raising the temperature to above about 600 °C to produce biochar, a high-carbon, fine-grained residue that today is produced through modern pyrolysis processes, which is the direct thermal decomposition of biomass in the absence of oxygen, which prevents combustion, to obtain an array of solid (biochar), liquid—Pyrolysis oil (bio-oil/pyrolysis-oil), and gas (syngas) products.
 The specific yield from the pyrolysis is dependent on process conditions. such as temperature, and can be optimized to produce either energy or biochar.
 Temperatures of 400–500 C produce more char, while temperatures above 700 C favor the yield of liquid and gaseous fuel components.
 Pyrolysis occurs more quickly at higher temperatures, typically requiring seconds instead of hours.
 High temperature pyrolysis is also known as gasification, and produces primarily syngas.
 Typical yields are 60% bio-oil, 20% biochar, and 20% syngas.
 By comparison, slow pyrolysis can produce substantially more char (~50%).
 For typical inputs, the energy required to run a “fast” pyrolyzer is approximately 15% of the energy that it outputs.
 Modern pyrolysis plants can use the syngas created by the pyrolysis process and output 3–9 times the amount of energy required to run.